26th and Minnesota Reconstruction Begins Monday: Project Includes Concrete Work Along Minnesota

 Drivers are urged to use caution and reduce their speed while traveling near the construction area and may want to consider alternate routes.
 To stay up to date about street construction in Sioux Falls, go to www.siouxfalls.org/street-construction.
-A great interactive map provides all the information you need.
+An interactive map provides information on the 2018 street construction program.